Paddington Bear: Paddington Bear's Magical Musical (1983)

 A musical written by Shirlie Roden and produced by Bill Kenwright opened at the Hexagon Theatre, Reading prior to a UK tour.

 Paddington The Musical (2025)

 In December 2023, it was announced that Paddington: The Musical, adapted from the books and the film series, is being developed for the stage, with McFly's Tom Fletcher set to write the music and lyrics with Jessica Swale writing the book.
 Set to open in the UK in 2025, its producers said it was a "privilege to be creating a new musical about this gorgeous and beloved little bear".
-It will premiere at the Savoy Theatre in London's West End from 1 November 2025.
+It premiered at the Savoy Theatre in the West End on 1 November 2025.
+The production was a critical and commercial success, being nominated for eleven Olivier Awards and winning seven.
+The musical will premiere on Broadway in 2027 at the Al Hirschfeld Theatre.

-The UK stage version features a 1.2-metre-tall Paddington Bear (just under 4ft), brought to life simultaneously by two performers: Arti Shah, who physically plays the bear, and James Hameed, who provides its voice.
+The stage version features a 1.2 m tall Paddington Bear puppet, designed and brought to life by Tahra Zafar.
+Paddington is performed simultaneously by two performers, Arti Shah, who physically plays the bear on stage, and James Hameed, who remotely puppeteers his facial expressions and provides the bear's voice.